-Q: What are the five content areas that are tested on the GED exam?
+Q: What are the four content areas that are tested on the GED® test?

-Q: How long is the GED test?
+Q: How long is the GED® test?

-Q: What do I need to score on the exam in order to pass the test?
+Q: What do I need to score in order to pass the test?

-Q: Do I have to take the entire GED test over if I do not get a passing test score?
+Q: Do I have to take the entire GED® test over if I do not get a passing test score?

-Q: Can I take the GED tests online?
+Q: Can I take the GED® tests online?

-A: No. The GED tests cannot be taken online.
-If you take a test on the Internet that claims to be the GED tests, it is not a legitimate program.
+A: No. The GED® tests cannot be taken online and must be taken in person at an authorized testing center.
+If you take a test on the Internet that claims to be the GED® test, it is not a legitimate program.

-Q: How much does the GED test cost?
+Q: How much does the GED® test cost?